 - Online via the IRB website

-- Over-the-counter at IRB Malaysia counters
+- Over the counter at IRB Malaysia counters

 - ATM